anik-m/Waybar-Pomodoro-Timer/README.md

 pip install .
 ```
 ### Arch Linux Installation
 Using pip to install packages globally is discouraged on Arch Linux.
-The recommended way is to build and install a native package using makepkg.
+Instead, use pipx.

-Build the package: ```makepkg -si```
+Build the package: ```pipx install .```

 After installation (with either method), the command waybar-pomodoro will be available in your system's path.